hashicorp/consul/website/source/docs/guides/backup.html.md

 Creating server backups is an important step in production deployments.
 Backups provide a mechanism for the server to recover from an outage (network loss, operator error, or a corrupted data directory).
 All agents write to the `-data-dir` before commit.
 This directory persists the local agent’s state and - in the case of servers -  it also holds the Raft information.

-Consul provides the [snapshot](https://consul.io/docs/commands/snapshot.html) command which can be run using the CLI command or the API.
-The `snapshot` command saves the point-in-time snapshot of the state of the Consul servers which includes:
+Consul provides the [snapshot](https://consul.io/docs/commands/snapshot.html) command which can be run using the CLI or the API.
+The `snapshot` command saves a point-in-time snapshot of the state of the Consul servers which includes:

 * KV entries
 * the service catalog